dhh1128/codecraft.co/programmers-learn-how-to-cloudify.md

 On my company's website, I've begun a new series of blog posts about how to "cloudify" your code and designs.
 Read the <a title=""Cloudify" series at Adaptive Computing" href="good-fences-make-good-neighbors.md">encapsulate</a> for cloud, and so forth.

-I believe that a competence with cloud--cloud-oriented programming, if you will--will be a checkbox on future tech resumes.
+I believe that a competence with cloud &mdash; cloud-oriented programming, if you will &mdash; will be a checkbox on future tech resumes.